EBR school system announces dates for 'modified' in-person graduation ceremonies

 BATON ROUGE - The East Baton Rouge school system has announced 'modified' in-person graduation ceremonies for its high school seniors will start later this month.

-School officials say all ceremonies will require PPE in order to attend, and attendance will also be limited to 25 percent of each venue's capacity.
+School officials say all ceremonies will require personal protection equipment, PPE, in order to attend and attendance will also be limited to 25 percent of each venue's capacity.
 Family members can also expect limited tickets and temperature checks at the ceremonies.

 School officials say the dates are subject to change depending on potential health risks.
 Principals will be communicating additional details in the coming days.